 This occurs between two or more experienced AHPs, with a maximum of five (5) participants recommended.
 It may include consultation, problem solving, reflective practice and clinical decision making.
 Peer supervision does not require a supervisor to have more experience or knowledge than the supervisee.
 It refers to a reciprocal learning relationship through the utilisation of skill, experience and knowledge available within the group of peers which fosters and encourages mutual benefits, self-directed learning and the giving and receiving of feedback.

 It can provide a forum to share diverse knowledge and experiences and complements more formal methods of supervision.

 There are a number of risks associated with peer supervision including maintaining quality and effectiveness of the process, understanding boundaries and limitations of the relationship, lack of leadership causing tension in the relationship and focusing on solutions and advice rather than mutual learning and reflection.

 By having established processes, templates and training to follow, peer supervision becomes more effective.
 Peer supervision may be conducted amongst internal colleagues or with external peers from different organisations.
 When peer supervision works well, participants meet on a regular basis, set norms and expectations, follow an agreed structure, respect each other as equals and nominate a rotating facilitator for each session.

 A traditional and personal Face to Face Individual Supervision experience

 1 session — HK $1000 (120 mins)

-Engage and benefit from your peers as up to seven therapists discuss and learn from each other’s client experiences
+AM Team Only – Engage and benefit from your peers as 6-10 therapists discuss and learn from each other’s client experiences

-A mini Group session with only two therapists and a more personal experience
+AM Team Only – A Small Group session with only 3-4 therapists and a more personal experience

 As a member of the ACA College of Supervisors, Liz has been specifically trained to provide supervision that is tailored for the supervisee’s needs, strengths and weaknesses, and is designed to develop trust, understanding and a successful working relationship for all parties.